5 Ways to Repair Your Marriage After a Major Conflict

 Build a stronger foundation for the future.

 Repairing your marriage after a major conflict isn’t just about resolving the issue—it’s about growing together as a couple.
-By committing to healthy communication, rebuilding trust, focusing on intimacy, and seeking help when needed, couples can emerge stronger than before.
+By committing to healthy communication, rebuilding trust, focusing on intimacy and seeking help when needed, couples can emerge stronger than before.
 Every conflict is an opportunity to deepen your connection and create a more resilient relationship.
+Through the support of empathetic professionals in family therapy or one-on-one sessions, couples can develop the mindset needed for long-term emotional health.